mpicbg-scicomp/tissue_miner/docs/quickstart/ubuntu/example_data/tm_qs_example_data.md

 * Where to find the current movie folder?

 In this tutorial, the example data have been downloaded into your home directory, which may be represented with a "house" icon when using a file browser.
-In your file browser, go the your home directory, then click on *example_data*, click on *demo_ForTissueMiner*, and finally on *output_analysis*.
+In your file browser, go to your home directory, then click on *example_data*, click on *demo_ForTissueMiner*, and finally on *output_analysis*.
 Here, are your results !